PlebusSupremus1234/closest-match/README.md

 # Closest Match
-This module finds the closest string match or matches in an array using [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance)
+An NPM module that finds the closest string match or matches in an array using [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance)

 # Installation